How to install Node.js library on Linux

 What next?

-Read about Virtual Pins concept and unleash full power of Blynk.
+Read about Virtual Pinsarrow-up-right concept and unleash full power of Blynk.
 Blynk supports huge amount of board types.
-Check if your favourite is on the list!
-Our library is Open Source Software.
-Give us a star on GitHub.
+Check if your favourite is on the list!arrow-up-right Our library is Open Source Software.
+Givearrow-up-right us a star on GitHub.

 Troubleshooting